wagerfield/onno/packages/onno-react/readme.md

 const propTypes1 = propTypes(display, padding)
 ```

-To follow DRY principles, wrap your styles in an array _or_ use onno's `compose` method:
+Following DRY principles, you can wrap your render functions in an array _or_ use onno's `compose` method:

 ```jsx
 import styled from "styled-components"